 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Taylor is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Taylor is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Taylor who work in office and administrative support (13.83%), sales jobs (10.73%), and management occupations (6.74%).
+There are especially a lot of people living in Taylor who work in office and administrative support (13.13%), management occupations (8.84%), and sales jobs (8.54%).

-The per capita income in Taylor in 2010 was $20,656, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
-This equates to an annual income of $82,624 for a family of four.
+The per capita income in Taylor in 2018 was $24,397, which is middle income relative to Texas and the nation.
+This equates to an annual income of $97,588 for a family of four.
 However, Taylor contains both very wealthy and poor people as well.

 Taylor is an extremely ethnically-diverse city.
 The people who call Taylor home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Taylor, accounting for 44.70% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Taylor, accounting for 44.13% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Taylor residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Taylor include English, Czech, Irish, and Swedish.
+Important ancestries of people in Taylor include German, Irish, Czech, English, and French.

 The most common language spoken in Taylor is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Polish.